-Broome Street Academy Charter High School's response to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-Broome Street Academy Charter High School's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Broome Street Academy Charter High School's response to the findings identified in our audit and described in the accompanying schedule of findings and responses.
+Broome Street Academy Charter High School's response was not subjected to the other auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on the response.